 How to Stream NBA Games

-To watch the NBA online this summer, tune in to your local sports network — whichever channel has rights to air your regional team’s games — or one of the national networks broadcasting pro basketball.
+To watch the NBA online, tune in to your local sports network — whichever channel has rights to air your regional team’s games — or one of the national networks broadcasting pro basketball.
 The NBA broadcast schedule shows that many games are airing on TNT, NBA TV, ESPN, and occasionally on plain old free local ABC stations, in addition to regional sports networks.

 How to Stream NFL Games

 The 2020 NFL schedule kicked off Thursday, September 10, with the Houston Texans vs. Kansas City Chiefs, broadcast nationally on NBC stations.
 Other NFL games this season are airing on a variety of channels, including CBS and Fox on Sunday afternoons and ESPN for “Monday Night Football.”
 Several NFL subscription packages and apps are available for streaming games live all over the country, and Amazon Prime is streaming some “Thursday Night Football” games as well.